goodmanRomi/Project-9-Jack-Game/README.md

 -Object-Oriented Design: Supports classes, methods, fields, and objects.
 -Simple Syntax: Designed for clarity, avoiding the complexities of real-world languages.
 -Educational Focus: Encourages understanding of language compilation and translation.
 How to Use This Repository

-*Clone the repository:
+*Clone the repository
-*git clone [repository_url]
-*Compile the code using the Nand to Tetris [Jack Comipler](https://nand2tetris.github.io/web-ide/compiler) tool *run the compiled vm code in the Nand to Tetris [VM emulator](https://nand2tetris.github.io/web-ide/vm) tool
+*Compile the code using the Nand to Tetris [Jack Comipler](https://nand2tetris.github.io/web-ide/compiler) tool
+*run the compiled vm code in the Nand to Tetris [VM emulator](https://nand2tetris.github.io/web-ide/vm) tool

+Note: This project is still a work in progress, and additional updates will be made to enhance its functionality and completeness.
+Stay tuned for more!